 Traditionally, PPP contracts required private companies to: build an infrastructure, lease it and then transfer it back to the public.
 Today’s evolved PPPs want private companies to have wide scope – they must invest and participate in multiple (or all) activities related to the partnership.
 In many cases they design, build, finance, maintain and operate - both public infrastructures and public services.
 In some cases, PPPs now see private partners with such wide scope that the public side sits back, just monitoring and auditing.

 One such example we came across in our studies was Lesotho’s Queen ‘Mamohato Memorial hospital.
 The government could not afford to redevelop the existing hospital, nor provide its healthcare.
 It had to outsource all hospital activities - infrastructure and services.
 With the help of the International Finance Corporation (IFC), the hospital is now run by a private consortia, Netcare.
 This is responsible for building part of the hospital, operating administration and medical services, and delivering clinical and non-clinical services.
 Whilst the hospital is still owned by the public, it is run by a private business that needs to balance the books and make profit.
 As such, Netcare had to design rules to ensure people with few means can access healthcare services , whilst limiting deficit.
-The jury is still out on the success of this, and NGOs have been critical about the balance of free and paying services available.
+As shown by Apolitical, the jury is still out on the success of this, and NGOs have been critical about the balance of free and paying services available.
 However, without this PPP, no developments would have been achievable and access to healthcare would be limited.

 High-quality institutions allow for increased private scope